 The AFI Film Festival hosts many events, in addition to screenings, where the film’s creators and stars are in attendance.
 So, you can imagine that it gets pretty busy.

 AFI Film Festival: A History

-The AFI Film Festival showcases some of the year’s best festival films.
-It also allows artists from all walks of life to come together and appreciate the art of filmmaking.
-From big Hollywood productions to short films, to foreign films, to feature films created by newcomers, the AFI Film Festival remains one of the most important film festivals out there.
+The AFI Film Festival showcases some of the year’s best films and brings artists from all walks of life together to celebrate filmmaking.
+This makes the AFI Film Festival one one of the most important film festivals out there.

 Talk about a laundry list of events and screenings.
-This film festival was definitely worth waiting in line for, even though I didn’t get to see People Magazine’s Sexiest Man Alive, Dwayne Johnson (or any of the other cast members), because I got into the theater as the movie was starting…or maybe they weren’t even there.
+This film festival was definitely worth waiting in line for…despite the fact that I didn’t get to see People Magazine’s Sexiest Man Alive, Dwayne Johnson (or any of the other cast members) because I got into the theater as the movie was starting…maybe they weren’t even there.
 Regardless, the AFI Film Festival was a lot of fun for me and if you get a chance to go next year, my advice is to take advantage of that opportunity.
 You might even be inspired by some of the influential artists featured in the festival to make your next big film.